NYU-RTS/rts-docs-dev/docs/hpc/05_submitting_jobs/02_slurm_tutorial.md

 ## Batch Job Example

 Batch jobs require a script file for the SLURM scheduler to interpret and execute.
-The SBATCH file contains both commands specific for SLURM to interpret as well as programs for it execute.
+The SBATCH file contains both commands specific for SLURM to interpret as well as programs for it to execute.
 Below is a simple example of a batch job to run a Stata do file, the file is named myscript.sbatch :

 ```sh
 #!/bin/bash